The Categories of Lubin-Tate and Drinfeld Bundles: -Equivariant Lubin-Tate Bundles on

-where the category $\VectCon^{H_0}_{\Dr}(\sY)$ is analogously defined.
-With this equivalence, one can further check that the the natural isomorphisms of Proposition \ref{prop:compatiblewithequiv} respect the $\sD$-module structure, and hence that Proposition \ref{prop:compatiblewithequiv} continues to hold with $\Vect$ replaced by $\VectCon$ everywhere. \end{remark}
+commutes.
+With these equivalences, one can further check that the the natural isomorphisms of Proposition \ref{prop:compatiblewithequiv} respect the $\sD$-module structure, and hence that Proposition \ref{prop:compatiblewithequiv} continues to hold with $\Vect$ replaced by $\VectCon$ everywhere. \end{remark}